 Indoor: In the past, we’ve co-hosted an indoor soccer tournament at DISA in December for HS & Coed teams.

 Outdoor: IFC tries to participate in one tournament per season.
 Information for tournaments will be emailed directly to player families.
-Historically tournaments we’ve participated in include Indianapolis in late September and Terre Haute in mid April.
+Historically tournaments we’ve participated in include Indianapolis in late September and Springfield, IL in mid April.

 How do I sign up for tournaments?